-(i) OSMCL had not recovered/ forfeited performance securities of suppliers amounting to ₹ 47.42 lakh in respect of 30 out of 252 POs issued during 2016-19 (Appendix 2.1.1) against which there was no supply.
-OSMCL had, however, not taken other penal actions like de-recognition/ blacklisting/ cancellation of POs, against the defaulting firms.
+OSMCL (i) had not recovered/ forfeited securities performance ofsuppliers amounting to ₹ 47.42 lakh in respect of 30 out of 252 POs issued during 2016-19 (Appendix 2.1.1) against which there was no supply.
+OSMCL had, however, not taken other penal actions like de-recognition/ blacklisting/ cancellation of POs, etc., against the defaulting firms.